sandwichfarm/nostr-geotags/README.md

 - The fourth element (optional) is the `standard`, which is serialized with a `:` where when split `standard[0]` is the the standard's identified and `standard[1]` is the standard's value.
 This field is only used for ISO.

 ### Determining tag usage
 Which tags you use depend on use-case.
-If your concerns are namely geospacial, using geotags by themselves will likely suffice, if your concerns around around borders, languages or laws, `ISO-3166-3` may suffice.
+If your concerns are namely geospacial, using only geohashes likely suffice, if your concerns around around borders, languages or laws, `ISO-3166-3` may suffice.
 If your concerns are mixed, a combination of standards will suffice.
 In most cases the defaults are good, and most likely won't need to be changed unless you are optimizing your tags array.

 ### Tag Types and Their Descriptions
-1. **GPS**: `[ 'g', '<latitude,longitude>', 'gps' ]`
+1. **GPS**: `[ 'g', '<latitude>', 'lat' ]` and `[ 'g', '<latitude>', 'lon' ]`
-   - This is a passthrough from the input latitude and longitude.
-It represents the GPS coordinates.
+   - Coordinates of diminishing resolution from the input latitude and longitude.
+One of each of these tags are passthrough, but the rest are progressively reduced in their precision until the final decimal point.
+If an integer is provided for one or both `lat` and `lon`, an integer is returned.

 2. **Geohash**: `[ 'g', '<geohash>', 'geohash' ]`
-   - Geohashes of varying lengths derived from the input latitude and longitude.
+   - Geohashes of diminishing resolution from the input latitude and longitude.
 These are not passthrough; they are computed using the `ngeohash` library.

 3. **ISO-3166-1 Codes**:
    - These tags represent country information derived from the `iso-3166` library and are based on the provided `countryCode` input value.
 They are not passthrough.